carlonicora/obsidian-rpg-manager/README.md

 ### Templates

-Using Rpg Manager Commands (`Create a new...`) you have access to pre-designed templates which contains the correct frontmatter and codeblocks for each `outline` and `element`.
+Using Rpg Manager Create Commands (`Create a new...`) you have access to pre-designed templates which contains the correct frontmatter and codeblocks for each `outline` and `element`.
+You can also fill an existing note using Rpg Manager Fill Commands (`Fill ...`)

 ## Installation

-### Requirements

-This plugin makes use of [Obsidian Dataview](https://github.com/blacksmithgu/obsidian-dataview) to organise the information.
-Please make sure you have the dataview community plugin installed.

 ### Manually installing the plugin